What is the SMART (Scientific & Medical ART) Imagebase?

 To search for content in the SMART Imagebase:

-- You can filter the search results by content type by selecting the content type drop-down menu located above the search results and selecting a single content type from the options displayed in the expanded menu.
+• You can filter the search results by content type by selecting the content type drop-down menu located above the search results and selecting any combination of available content types from the options displayed in the expanded menu.

-- You can filter the search results by language by selecting the language drop-down menu located above the search results and selecting a single language from the options displayed in the expanded menu.
+• You can filter the search results by language by selecting the language drop-down menu located above the search results and selecting any combination of available languages from the options displayed in the expanded menu.

 To browse for content in the SMART Imagebase:

-- Click on a single option under one of the following categories: Content Type, Medical Specialties, Body Systems/Regions, or Language.
+• Click on a single option under one of the following categories: Content Type, Medical Specialties, Body Systems/Regions, Diseases and Conditions, Tests and Procedures, or Language.
 The search results page will load with content matching your selected category.

 What can I do if an image I'm looking for does not exist in the SMART Imagebase?